VeryCoolMQP25/tori_bringup/README.md

 ## Localization Setup for Tori

-To run localization, use the following commands:
+To run localization (using a personal device), use the following commands:

 ``` ros2 launch tori_bringup tori.launch.py ```